 Fortunately, my brother-in-law, who had been teaching at Platte Valley, was now teaching at Auburn Academy in Washington and when a position opened there in 1984, I applied for it.
 When it was offered to me, we accepted.
 It proved to be a great experience and in my last year there, the band successfully auditioned to perform at the Western International Band Clinic annual convention to be held in Seattle in November 1987.
 In the spring of that year, however, I applied for the band position at Andrews University and was hired.
 I regret not being able to direct the Auburn band when it performed that fall at the convention.

-Mitchell is now in his 25th year at Andrews University, where he is an assistant professor of music.
-His responsibilities include direction of the Wind Symphony, coordinating music education courses at both the undergraduate and graduate levels, and overseeing the graduate music program.
-His groups have performed throughout the United States, Canada, and Europe, and he has also served as a clinician, guest conductor and adjudicator throughout the U.S.
+Mitchell taught at Andrews University for thirty years.
+His responsibilities included direction of the Wind Symphony, coordinating music education courses at both the undergraduate and graduate levels, and overseeing the graduate music program.
+His groups performed throughout the United States, Canada, and Europe, and he also served as a clinician, guest conductor and adjudicator throughout the U.S.

-He is currently a candidate for a D.M.A. degree in wind conducting/music education at the University of Cincinnati - College Conservatory of Music.
-His major conducting professors have included Eugene Corporon and Mallory Thompson, and he has also taken additional conducting studies from Michael Haithcock, Ron Johnson, John Whitwell, and Allan McMurray.
+He is pursued a D.M.A. degree in wind conducting/music education at the University of Cincinnati - College Conservatory of Music.
+His major conducting professors included Eugene Corporon and Mallory Thompson.
+He has also taken additional conducting studies from Michael Haithcock, Ron Johnson, John Whitwell, and Allan McMurray.